oddcamp/frontend-manual/README.md

   })
   ```

-Instead of assuming JavaScript is there and using `button`, we use `a[href]` which would redirect users to the corresponding page in case if JavaScript is disabled, it failed or hasn't been loaded yet.
-In parallel we also progressively enhance the experience with some JavasScript which turns the anchor into a semantic button `a[role=button]`.
-On the first click it reveals the hidden items and on the second it works as a typical anchor that redirects users to the corresponding page.
+Instead of assuming JavaScript is there and using `button`, we use `a[href]` which would redirect users to the corresponding page in cases where JavaScript is disabled, it failed, or it hasn't been loaded yet.
+In parallel, we also progressively enhance the experience with some JavasScript which turns the anchor into a semantic button `a[role=button]`.
+After the first click, it reveals the hidden items, and after the second it works like a typical anchor that redirects users to the corresponding page.

 ### Performance and Optimization

 #### Embedding JavaScript

-Avoid placing JS file insertions in <head> that work in a synchronous manner and therefore blocks rendering of the page.
-The more such an occasions, the later users start seeing the page.
-JavaScript file embeds should be placed right before </body> tag preferably with [`defer` or `async`](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html) attributes inserted along.
+Avoid placing JS file insertions in <head> that work in a synchronous manner and therefore block rendering of the page.
+The more this happens, the later users will start seeing the page.
+JavaScript file embeds should be placed right before </body> tag, preferably with [`defer` or `async`](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html) attributes inserted along.

 ```html
 <!DOCTYPE html>